all2pie/budget-tracker/frontend/README.md

 * Add a loader/spinner
 * Improve code reuse in base http service
 * Improve handle table config and use that for tables
+* Handle success error and info messages in Toast/Snackbar service